HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Freedom is your _final_ goal.
 To be able to do whatever you want, when you want, for as long as you want.
 As an entrepreneur, you get to design your own system.
 - Entrepreneurship is your chance to build your work around your life, not be swallowed up by it.
 Entrepreneurship is _a mindset_, not a title.
 - The first minute of action is worth more than a year of perfect planning.
+If information isn't nurtured with action, it loses its power.
 It’s not just about doing more, ==it’s also about doing the right things better==.
 - Self-improvement is about solving problems in your life.
 Entrepreneurship is about solving problems in others life.
 When you do both, you unlock purpose, meaning, and fulfillment.
 - As an entrepreneur, you “hunt” for your survival by gathering knowledge, creating a valuable product, and putting it in front of people who could benefit from it.
 - If you believe your product or service can fulfill a _true **need**_, it’s your moral obligation to sell it.